erichall/webgl-30/README.md

 ```clojure
 (.apply gl.uniform2f gl (into-array (cons location values)))
 ```
-but if the `2f` and `2fv` is the same function it is way easier to just use the `2fv` variant I guess, but alteast we got an example on how to do interop with js and apply a variadic set of arguments to a function.
+but if the `2f` and `2fv` is the same function it is way easier to just use the `2fv` variant I guess, but at least we got an example on how to do interop with js and apply a variadic set of arguments to a function.

 ##### What did we do today?